braedynl/CSE231-020-SS20/FAQ.md

 **7. Do the TAs make the projects?**

 Very, very rarely.
-Most are made by Dr. Enbody or Dr. Zaabar.
+There'll be one or two (at most) made by a TA, the rest are made by Dr. Enbody or Dr. Zaabar.

 **8. Can I forward your emails to my friends in other sections?**